EU Vaccine Strategy

 Personal protective equipment – masks, gloves, goggles, face-shields, and coveralls – as well as medical ventilators and testing kits are vital for hospitals, healthcare professionals, patients, field workers and civil protection authorities.
-The voluntary Joint Procurement Agreement for medical equipment enables the joint purchase of such equipment and supplies.
-The Agreement is now signed by 37 countries, including all EU and EEA countries, as well as Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia and Kosovo*. (*This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.)
+The voluntary Joint Procurement Agreement for medical equipment enables the joint purchase of such supplies.
+The Agreement is now signed by 37 countries, including all EU and European Economic Area countries, as well as Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia and Kosovo*. (*This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.)

 - Personal protective equipment (coveralls, gloves, googles, face-shields and masks);

-- Laboratory equipment (kits, reagents, hardware).
+- Laboratory equipment (kits, reagents, swabs, and laboratory consumables).

 When conducting joint procurements, the European Commission has a coordinating role, while the Member States purchase the goods.

 (OVER 12 MONTHS)